black-studio/black-studio-tinymce-widget/README.md

 1. Install automatically through the `Plugins` menu and `Add New` button (or upload the entire `black-studio-tinymce-widget` folder to the `/wp-content/plugins/` directory)
 2. Activate the plugin
 3. Go to `Appearance` => `Widgets`
-4. Drag and drop the `Visual Editor` widget to the desired sidebar (or, if using Accesibility mode, click the `Add` link)
+4. Drag and drop the `Visual Editor` widget to the desired sidebar (or, if using Accessibility mode, click the `Add` link)
 5. Fill in title and (rich) text

 ## Screenshots ##